mmansion/UT_FMX_213/README.md

   * [Lynda.com - Fusion 360 Essential Training (Free for UT Studens - See Mikhail for Details)](https://www.lynda.com/Fusion-360-tutorials/Fusion-360-Essential-Training-REVISION/5034167-2.html?srchtrk=index%3a1%0alinktypeid%3a2%0aq%3afusion+360%0apage%3a1%0as%3arelevance%0asa%3atrue%0aproducttypeid%3a2)

 * #### MeshMixer
   * Meshmixer is a free tool for working with mesh models.
 It is great for mashing together existing meshes and also for preparing files for printing or fabrication.
+Mesh mixer is an organic modeling tool.

 * [Finishing & Post Processing](https://makezine.com/projects/make-34/skill-builder-finishing-and-post-processing-your-3d-printed-objects)